tornikekhokhiashvili/file-tree/README.md

 Build a String representation of directory hierarchy under a given path

 ## Details
-Implement `tree` method in [FileTreeImpl](src/main/java/com/efimchick/ifmo/io/filetree/FileTreeImpl.java) class.
+1. Implement `tree` method in [FileTreeImpl](src/main/java/com/efimchick/ifmo/io/filetree/FileTreeImpl.java) class.

-Input parameter is a path.
+2. An input parameter is a path.

-If a given path *does not exist*, return an empty Optional.
+3. If a given path *does not exist*, return an empty Optional.

-If a given path *refers to a file*, return a String with its name and size like this:
+4. If a given path *refers to a file*, return a String with its name and size like this:

     some-file.txt 128 bytes

-IF a given path *refers to a directory*, return a String with its name, total size and its full hierarchy:
+5. If a given path *refers to a directory*, return a String with its name, total size and its full hierarchy:

     some-dir 100 bytes
     ├─ some-inner-dir 50 bytes